sarahghp/p5bots/src/p5bots-server/README.md

 Open your browser to `localhost:8000` and you should see a circle whose color is also displayed on your RGB Led.
 Try pressing the arrow keys.

-For other examples, checkout `p5bots-server/example/quicktest.js` and try other layouts.
+For other examples, check out `p5bots-server/example/quicktest.js` and try other layouts.
 From the `/p5bots-server` folder, you can run `npm run examples-go` to get the server up.

 ## Common Errors

+### Ports
 If you get an error telling you the board cannot be found, or something like:

 ```js